An environment speaks a thousand words

-Research has shown that environments themselves can convey which behaviours are considered ‘normal’ when people are in them.
-They even encourage certain types of behaviour when people enter them.
+Research has shown that environments themselves can convey which behaviors are considered ‘normal’ when people are in them.
+They even encourage certain types of behavior when people enter them.

 In an age where consulting and co-working spaces are the new norm, and offices are no longer where an employee will stay from 9-5 for the next thirty years, do we want our workplaces to be conveying the wrong messages?
 Can we really afford for employees to be surrounded by an environment that stifles their productivity and their work?

 But how do you change what message you are putting out there?

 Make people feel like they belong

 Belonging is one of the most important factors for a workplace.
 If people feel like they don’t belong somewhere, it can seriously impact how they work.

 In 2009, research found that people could decide whether they wanted to join a group just by looking at the group’s physical environment.
 Environments with lots of objects that are obviously linked to male-dominated areas (eg a Star Trek poster for computer science) were enough to make women feel like they didn’t belong there.
 And this made them not want to join teams that worked in these environments.